 Fumigation cannot be carried out unless: (i) the enclosure can be sealed to an adequate standard (ii) workers and other persons can be excluded from the enclosure and (iii) fumigant can be safely aired from the enclosure after the exposure period is complete.
 Adequate care is required to be taken while handling and use by the Operators.
 Moreover, Operators are required to have knowledge of fumigants registered in our country and situation under which they could be judiciously used.
 This would also help in overcoming the problem of pesticide residue in treated commodities.
 Most used fumigants are Methyl bromide, Phosphine, Sulphuryl fluoride, Ethylene oxide, Carbon dioxide, etc. Presently, in India, only three fumigants, namely, Methyl bromide, Aluminium phosphide and Magnesium phosphide are registered for use under the Insecticides Act, 1968.
 Their use has been restricted due to their hazardous nature or otherwise.

 Fumigation Process in brief

-Drawback: Since there is no gas or residue left in the fumigated Cargo, it may get re-infested either through cross-infestation or otherwise on finding a favourable environment.
+Drawback: Since there is no gas or residue left in the fumigated Cargo, it may get re-infested either through cross-infestation or otherwise on finding a favourable environment, as the time lapses.